prakhar0x01/approach/README.md

 # Testing Approach for subdomain

+### Are you facing problems on how to approach a subdomain for teesting , here is your simple approach to elevate your security game ..!!

 # 1- Overview
-This document outlines a simple approach to test subdomain for beginners.
-It includes steps to set up and execute tests, as well as recommended tools and resources.
+This document outlines a simple approach to test a subdomain for beginners.
+Ir also includes recommended tools and resources.

 # 2- Prerequisites
 Before you begin testing, ensure that you have the following:

-- Linux
+- Any OS - Linux, windows ..etc

 # 3- Tools
 The following tools are recommended for testing [target name]: